Scientific View of God's

 in their Bibles, prayers, and daily discourse.
 A famous Christian

-Arab phrase is "Allah Ma’habah," or "God is love."
+Arab phrase is "Allah Ma’habah," meaning "God is love."

 The Holy Quran mentions that all Messengers of Allah and believers